Operational-Admissibility Matrix

 and recursive model refinement.

-Its function is not to determine whether a framework is correct, but to identify where claims operate, what conditions govern them, and how relationships between frameworks may be assessed.
+Its function is not to determine whether a framework is correct, but to identify where claims operate, what conditions govern them, and how relationships between frameworks may be assessed for further analysis.

 Relation to the Lexicon